ChiefWoods/rock-paper-scissors/README.md

-# odin-rock-paper-scissors
+# Rock-Paper-Scissors

-Project on rock paper scissors
+Project for The Odin Project